 District 11 - Colleen Alloi

-Colleen was raised on a Dairy Farm, graduated from Univ. of Guelph - B.Sc.
+Colleen was raised on a dairy farm, graduated from University of Guelph - B.Sc.
 (Agr.)
 '84 - Major Agr.
-Economics, upon graduation worked for FCC and have worked as a CSR for CanWest DHI (Dairy) since 1992.
+Economics.
+Upon graduation, she worked for FCC and has worked as a CSR for CanWest DHI (Dairy) since 1992.
 Colleen lives on a small farm near Sault Ste.
-Marie where they operate a mixed livestock operation, selling meat directly to customers as well as working with other sheep and goat producers supplying lamb and goat to Meat Shops and a grocery store in the Soo.
-They have had sheep since they purchased their farm in 1986 and maintaining around 80 Arcott Outaouais Ewes since 1989.
+Marie where they operate a mixed livestock operation, selling meat directly to customers as well as working with other sheep and goat producers supplying lamb and goat to meat shops and a grocery store in the Soo.
+They have had sheep since they purchased their farm in 1986 and have maintained around 80 Arcott Outaouais Ewes since 1989.
 The ewe flock are bred pure as well as crossed with Texels to supply the local meat market.
-Colleen joined the OSMA Board as the North's Director in the fall 2011.
+Colleen joined the OSMA Board as the north's director in the fall 2011.